conjure-cp/conjure/docs/essence.rst

 Cardinality attributes take arguments, but the rest of the arguments do not.
 Function domains are partial by default, and using the "total" attribute makes them total.

-To explicitly specify a sequence, use a parenthesized set of assignments, each of the form ``input --> value``.
+To explicitly specify a function, use a set of assignments, each of the form ``input --> value``.

 Sequence domains
 ~~~~~~~~~~~~~~~~